subodhingole/alumni-accquaint-pbl/README.md

-# Alumni Acquaint || Your One-Stop Destination for alumni interaction
+# Alumni Acquaint || Your One-Stop Destination for Alumni Interaction

     Alumni Acquaint is a web application which allows smooth and seamless interaction services